ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/administration/SNMP/snmp.markdown

 second, document writes per second, storage space each database takes, and so on.

 You can still monitor what is going on with RavenDB directly from the Studio, or by using one of our monitoring tools.
 However, using SNMP might be easier in some cases.
-As users start running large numbers of RavenDB instances, it becomes unpractical to deal with each of them individually and using a monitoring system that can watch many servers is advisable.
+As users start running large numbers of RavenDB instances, it becomes impractical to deal with each of them individually, and using a monitoring system that can watch many servers becomes advisable.

-{NOTE:Note}
-SNMP support is available for enterprise licenses only.
-{NOTE/}

 ### Enabling SNMP in RavenDB